alexbakker/gonano/doc/protocol.md

 ### Balance

 Balances are represented as a 128-bit unsigned integer.
+They are encoded in big endian.